-GRANADA is made for strolling and daydreaming and everything that should be said about GRANADA can be summarized with the verse by Francisci A de Icaza "Give him alms, woman, as there is no greater tribulation in life than being blind in Granada".
+GRANADA is made for strolling and daydreaming and everything that should be said about GRANADA can be summarised with the verse by Francisci A de Icaza "Give him alms, woman, as there is no greater tribulation in life than being blind in Granada".

 No other city embodies the romance and mystery of Islamic Spain as GRANADA does.